 If there is an instance that you’re having trouble sticking your batter onto your hot dogs, simply dust a bit of flour all over your hot dogs.
 This trick allows the batter to stick so long as you give it a good mix.
 You’re then ready to fry it into your crunchy snacker.

-There you have it, the copycat hot dog on a stick recipe.
-We told you it's going to be easy.
+Try this hot dog on a stick recipe today and we assure you it's going to be easy.
 Whether or not you are an amateur or an expert in cooking, you can make this undoubtedly scrumptious snack.
+Share it with friends and family and bring a new snack favorite at home!